GM to recall 114,000 Tavera SUVs in India

-General Motors (GM.N) said it was voluntarily recalling 114,000 Chevrolet Tavera sport-utility vehicles, manufactured between 2005 and 2013, in India to address issues relating to emission standards and other regulatory specifications.
+July 24 General Motors said it was voluntarily recalling 114,000 Chevrolet Tavera sport-utility vehicles, manufactured between 2005 and 2013, in India to address issues relating to emission standards and other regulatory specifications.

 The company said it had halted production and sale of the Tavera BS3 model last month and of the Tavera BS4 on July 2.
 It was awaiting regulatory approval for its proposed solution, it added.